eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The Wallet Provider requests data about the User's device from the Wallet Instance.
 2. The Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit.
-3. The Wallet Provider requests the User to set up a User authentication mechanism.
+3. The Wallet Provider requests the User to set up at least one User authentication mechanism.
 4. The Wallet Provider sets up a User account for the User.

 These steps are described below.